WaterRower Oxbridge Rowing Machine Review

 Storage

-Even though the WaterRower Oxbridge rower has a fairly large footprint, it can be stood up easily in seconds to save plenty of floor space.
+The WaterRower Oxbridge rower has a pretty large footprint due to the bulky tank and wooden frame, but it can be stood up easily in seconds to save floor space.

 WaterRower Oxbridge Storage

-While in “storage mode”, the rower’s footprint is equivalent to a dining room chair!
+While in storage mode, the rower’s width is about that of a dining room chair.

 The only issue with storing the Oxbridge would be moving it up or down a set of stairs.